anki1909/Entropybasedencoding/README.md

-# Entropybasedencoding for catagorical variable, basic idea implimented, more code need to modified
+# Entropybasedencoding for Numerical variables, basic idea implimented, varification need to be done
-entropybased